freesewing/freesewing/markdown/dev/howtos/code/create-new-design/en.md

 ---

 When creating a new design, you have two options.
-You can create it in a stand-along development environment.
-Or you can create it inside (your fork of) the FreeSewing monorepo.
+You can create it in a stand-alone development environment.
+Or, you can create it inside (your fork of) the FreeSewing monorepo.

-If you are unsure what to pick, go with the standalong development environment.
+If you are unsure what to pick, go with the stand-alone development environment.
 It is the best choice for people new to FreeSewing.

 Working inside the monorepo is the preferred way of regular contributors, but